semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 ## Diff-aware scanning (`SEMGREP_BASELINE_REF`)

-There are two scopes to run a semgrep scan:

 Semgrep scans can be classified by scope.
 The scope of a scan refers to what lines of code are scanned in a codebase.
 When classifying scans by scope, there are two types of scans:

 <dl>